 In addition, we own the transmitter sites for five of our eleven radio stations in Puerto Rico.
-We lease (i) all of our other transmitter sites, with lease terms that expire between 2015 and 2044, assuming all renewal options are exercised, and (ii) the office and studio facilities for our radio station in Chicago.
+We lease (i) all of our other transmitter sites, with lease terms that expire between 2016 and 2082, assuming all renewal options are exercised, and (ii) the office and studio facilities for our radio station in Chicago.
 We lease backup transmitter facilities for our stations WSKQ-FM and WPAT-FM in New York, KLAX-FM and KXOL-FM in Los Angeles, WLEY-FM in Chicago, WRMA-FM, WCMQ-FM and WXDJ-FM in Miami, and KRZZ-FM in San Francisco.
 We own a back-up transmitter site in San Juan, Puerto Rico for any of our five radio stations covering the San Juan metropolitan area.
 These backup transmitter facilities are a significant part of our disaster recovery plan to continue broadcasting to the public and to maintain our stations' revenue streams in the event of an emergency.

 We own most of the properties used for the operations of our television stations.
 These properties include offices, studios, master control and production facilities located in Miami, New York, Los Angeles and Puerto Rico.
-We lease a combined studio and tower site in Key West, Florida for WSBS-TV and a transmitter site for WSBS-CD, in Pembroke Park, Florida.
+We lease a combined studio and tower site in Key West, Florida for WSBS-TV, a transmitter site for WSBS-CD, in Pembroke Park, Florida, and two separate transmitter sites for WTCV-DT and WVEO-DT, in San Juan and Aguadilla, Puerto Rico, respectively.
 In addition, we lease office space in Houston, Texas for KTBU-TV, which houses our sales offices and operations.